Plausible vs INSG: Which One Should You Pick?

 Privacy: both do it right

 Neither tool sets cookies.
 Neither stores IP addresses.
 Neither tracks users across sites.
 Neither requires a consent banner.
-The technical approaches differ — we use an irreversible anonymization pipeline where it’s mathematically impossible to recover individual data, while others hash IP + User-Agent with a daily rotating salt.
-Both prioritize privacy, though the legal classifications differ (our output is anonymous under GDPR; hash-based approaches are pseudonymous).
+The technical approaches differ — we generate a one-way hash of the visitor’s IP address, User-Agent, and a daily rotating salt.
+The hash cannot be reversed to recover the original IP, and the salt rotates every 24 hours, preventing cross-day tracking.
+Plausible uses a similar hash-based approach.
+Both prioritize privacy, though the legal classifications differ (our output is anonymous under GDPR; hash-based approaches without salt rotation are pseudonymous).

 Open source vs hosted